What Is a Goldendoodle Mixed With? Explained

 Health Considerations for Goldendoodles

 Goldendoodles are generally considered healthy compared to purebred dogs due to hybrid vigor.
-However, they can still inherit health issues from their parent breeds.
+However, they can still inherit health issues from their purebred parent breeds.
 Common inherited health issues include hip dysplasia, elbow dysplasia, hypothyroidism, and von Willebrand's disease.

 Goldendoodles can also inherit heart issues like subvalvular aortic stenosis from Golden Retrievers, leading to murmurs and potential heart problems.
 Progressive retinal atrophy (PRA) from their Poodle parent can lead to vision loss.
 Responsible breeding practices are crucial to minimize these health risks and ensure the overall well-being of Goldendoodles.